-- RE encourages pupils to explore their own beliefs (whether they are religious or nonreligious), in the light of what they learn, as they examine issues of religious belief and faith and how these impact on personal, institutional and social ethics; it encourages them to express their responses and to develop individual tolerance of others - To develop a knowledge and understanding of Christianity and other World Religions and to recognise religion as an important expression of human experience - RE enables pupils to build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society. - These goals are reinforced through our social skills roundtables wherein four students discuss and debate issues informing their individual and collective identities.
-The issue of identity is particularly important for special needs students, many of whom have experienced anxiety and bullying prior to joining us, to the extent that they experience significant difficulties with self-concepts and other manifestations of individual identity. - To teach pupils to develop respect for others, including people with different faiths and beliefs, and help to challenge prejudice.
-In this regard, our course in International Issues (Current Affairs) acquaints CAEA students with many of the forms of prejudice that people experience throughout the world.
-With each child in the class having daily access to two international English-language newspapers (a total of 10 in all), the various forms of prejudice others face becomes increasingly clear to our students in what is largely a discussion-based class.
+- RE encourages students to explore their own beliefs (whether they are religious or non-religious), in the light of what they learn, as they examine issues of religious belief and faith and how these impact on personal, institutional and social ethics; it encourages them to express their responses and to develop individual tolerance of others - To develop a knowledge and understanding of Christianity and other World Religions and to recognise religion as an important expression of human experience. - RE enables students to build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society. - These goals are reinforced through our social skills, where students discuss and debate issues informing their individual and collective identities.
+The issue of identity is particularly important for special needs students, many of whom have experienced anxiety and bullying prior to joining us, to the extent that they experience significant difficulties with self-concepts and other manifestations of individual identity. - To teach students to develop respect for others, including people with different faiths and beliefs, and help to challenge prejudice.
+In this regard, our course in International Issues (Current Affairs) acquaints CAEA students with many of the forms of prejudice that people experience throughout the world, the various forms of prejudice others face becomes increasingly clear to our students in what is largely a discussion-based class.
 This may lead to the question of which forms of prejudice they note in the UK-and this often then leads to a discussion of British values and how these values can/cannot fight prejudice. - To appreciate moral values such as honesty, liberty, justice, fairness and concern for others - To investigate and understand the questions and answers that religions can offer about the nature, meaning and purpose of life